-Under normal circumstances, in addition to completing ten operational stations, candidates would complete two pilot stations that did not count towards the final score.
-However, the pilot stations were replaced with wait stations for the October 2021 exam session.
+Under normal circumstances, in addition to completing 10 operational stations, candidates would complete 2 pilot stations that did not count towards the final score.
+However, the pilot stations were replaced with wait stations for the May 2022 exam session, and 1 pilot station was added back into the exam for the September 2022 sessions, leaving 1 wait station.